 To learn more about the newly adapted procedure, contact Taj Accountants, Accountants in London or Small Business Accountants.

-VAT Payment for the Foreign Businesses:
+VAT payment for the Foreign Businesses

-Non-Established Taxable Persons Unit (NETPU) in HMRC s Aberdeen office has declared that the foreign businesses with a UK registration are entitled for the deferment scheme.
+Non-Established Taxable Persons Unit (NETPU) in HMRC's Aberdeen office has declared that the foreign businesses with a UK registration are entitled for the deferment scheme.

 This global pandemic has rattled the world and left the government to seek new ways to help the wounded economy.
 Taj Accountants understands your concern and is always there to provide you with all the upcoming financial news.
 Read our blogs for more financial benefits provided by the government.
-For any financial advice, feel free to contact us and we will try to find the best solution based on your business.

 FAQs:

-Who can defer payment?
+1. Who can defer payment?

 You can defer payment if you are: